Mental Health Services/Teams in the

 family to be involved, but are still bound by medical

 confidentiality.
-So, they will usually ask the patient/client their
+So, they will usually ask you for your permission

-permission for this to happen.
-Many teams provide information for
+for this to happen.
+Many teams provide information for families and

 What about advocates?